spotinst/help/src/docs/cloud-analyzer/getting-started/connect-master-payer-account-first-registration.md

-# Connect Master Payer Account: First Registration
+# Connect Management Account: First Registration

 Use the procedure on this page if you are connecting to Spot for the first time.
-If you are an existing Spot customer and just want to connect your AWS Cost and Usage Reports to start using Cloud Analyzer, use the following procedure: [Connect your AWS Master Payer Account: Existing Customer](cloud-analyzer/getting-started/connect-your-aws-master-payer-account-existing-customer).
+If you are an existing Spot customer and just want to connect your AWS Cost and Usage Reports to start using Cloud Analyzer, use the following procedure: [Connect your AWS Management Account: Existing Customer](cloud-analyzer/getting-started/connect-your-aws-master-payer-account-existing-customer).

 ## Prerequisites